outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - example: in various 'pooling' functions, one option may be selected at random (for no reason other than to generalize) when there could be a reason to select one option above another (it fulfills an intent like 'increasing solution accuracy' or 'reduces mismatch error between intended and actual functions')

   - add to solution automation workflows

+    - find structures such as 'representative' structures that are useful for the problem-solving intent of 'finding a solution balancing various solution variables once multiple probable solutions are found' (solution variables like optimization, determined by solution metric fulfillment)
+      - example: for the 'find a prediction function' problem, this would take the form of finding an 'average function' or 'base function' of probable functions that can be solutions, to represent the probable alternate solutions based on a weighting schema, or to represent the 'probable versions' of a function once some parameter change is applied to the 'solution base function'

     - find the relevant structures (like the 'representative' structures such as averages, representative examples like important data points, important variables, counterexamples like outliers, etc) for a particular problem given alternate definitions of that problem ('find a prediction function' as a 'find a representative function' problem)
         - these relevant structures give a different format to aim for when solving the problem, such as finding 'representative examples' as inputs to a 'find a prediction function' problem rather than the original input of the entire data set, 'representative examples of the data set' being relevant because the problem is to find a 'representative function of the data set'